DevJJMV/DevJJMV/README.md

 I am dedicated to continuously enhancing my skills and improving efficiency by utilizing tools that streamline development, such as frameworks, while exploring and experimenting with various programming languages.
 My preferred full-stack framework is Next.js, my current work language is Apex, and my favorite language for desktop application development is C# with WPF.
 Additionally, my favorite programming language overall is TypeScript.

 - 🚩 Fullstack developer
-- 🌱 Currently learning Next.js
+- 🌱 Currently learning Next.js & Apex

 ### Skills